b-chiang/protocol-reading-list/README.md

 # protocol-reading-list

-A list of resources for understanding protocols.
+A list of resources for people that want to understand how specific protocols work.

-If you're completely new to defi, I'd recommend reading [MEV 101](https://github.com/0xmebius/mev/blob/main/MEV101.pdf) by [@0xmebius](https://twitter.com/0xmebius).
-Blog posts and docs are a good starting point.
+[MEV 101](https://github.com/0xmebius/mev/blob/main/MEV101.pdf) by [@0xmebius](https://twitter.com/0xmebius) is a good starting point if you're new.

 ## Constant Function Market Makers (CFMMs)